Hodge-Tate decomposition for non-smooth spaces: Introduction

-The isomorphism is functorial with respect to $Y$ over $K_0$. \end{theorem} Here recall that the filtration on the left side above is the tensor product filtration for the trivial filtration of the \'etale cohomology and the natural filtration on $\mathrm{B_{dR}}$, and the filtration on the right side is the tensor product filtration for the Hodge filtration of the \'eh de Rham complex and the filtration of $\mathrm{B_\dR}$.
+The isomorphism is functorial with respect to $Y$ over $K_0$.
+In particular, the $p$-adic Galois representation $\cH^n(Y_{K\,\et},\Q_p)$ is de Rham. \end{theorem} Here recall that the filtration on the left side above is the tensor product filtration for the trivial filtration of the \'etale cohomology and the natural filtration on $\mathrm{B_{dR}}$; the filtration on the right side is the tensor product filtration for the Hodge filtration of the $\eh$ de Rham complex and the filtration of $\mathrm{B_\dR}$.